-Next, status screens will appear that show the progress of your Visual Studio installation.
+Next, status screens appear that show the progress of your Visual Studio installation.

 After the new workloads and components are installed, click Launch.

 If you don't want to use the handy Workloads feature to customize your Visual Studio installation, you can do so by installing individual components instead.
 To do this, click the Individual components option from the Visual Studio Installer, select what you want, and then follow the prompts.

 Step 6 - Install language packs (Optional)